A GP reflects on medical practice and, well, just about everything . . .

 A chain of apparently random disappearances leads to a mortal conflict at sea which reveals the solution to the fate of ten people over the past 40 years, including Ted’s own parents.
 When the bodies begin to surface Ted becomes the prime suspect.
 Leaving the West Country in quest of the lone survivor and a meaning for his life, Ted finds a different resolution of the mystery.

-Buy Where the Bodies Are Buried now on Amazon.
-Paperback £9.95 Kindle £1.99
+E-book: buy Where the Bodies Are Buried now on Amazon Kindle £1.99

 Save the Jubilee Hall!

 The battle to preserve the three-hundred-year-old tradition of street market trading in the Piazza of Covent Garden

 Chuck Anderson with Ray Green.
 208 pages.
 Hardback

 — Why were the citizens of Covent Garden barracking in the residential suburbs of North London?

 — What did Lord Geoffrey Rippon think was almost the best thing he ever did?

 — Why did Ken Livingstone pull the rug out from under his own GLC planning committee?

 — Did Yehudi Menuhin and Daniel Barenboim know what was going on?